-NACHC’s strategies in year 4 of a national initiative to strengthen public health systems, including closing immunization gaps, includes working with up to 10 primary care associations, health center-controlled networks (HCCNs), and up to 80 health centers to get more shots in arms by:
+NACHC’s strategies during the 4th year of a national initiative to strengthen public health systems, including closing immunization gaps, included working with up to 10 primary care associations, health center-controlled networks (HCCNs), and up to 80 health centers to get more shots in arms by:

 • Applying CDC Standards for Adult Immunization Practice

 • Working with states on Adult Immunization Programs

 • Harmonizing adult immunization service delivery with clinical and data workflows

 • Working with health care extenders such as pharmacists and community health workers

 • Developing strategies to improve documentation of adult vaccinations and interoperability